Skip to Main Content

 Single-port robotic surgery: One tiny incision

-Dr. Kim estimates that about 50% of men who have a robotic prostatectomy at Yale are eligible for a single-port robotic surgery, which essentially turns the removal of the prostate into an outpatient procedure.
+Dr. Kim estimates that about 90% of men who have a robotic prostatectomy at Yale are eligible for a single-port robotic surgery, which essentially turns the removal of the prostate into an outpatient procedure.
 In addition to allowing patients to go home the same day, the surgery is associated with less pain, fewer wound complications, and minimal scarring.
 Yale New Haven Hospital has the only single-port robot in Connecticut.

-Working in the extraperitoneal space, “the impact to the body is significantly less—and so is the pain—and patients go home the same day.”
-Another benefit is that there is no need to set the patient up in what is known as “steep trendelenburg positioning,” with their legs in the air and head down at a 30- to 45-degree angle, which can be a major source of stress for patients under anesthesia, and is associated with congestion and respiratory problems during surgery.
+Working in the extraperitoneal space, “the injury to the body is significantly less—and so is the pain—and patients go home the same day.”
+Another benefit is that there is no need to set the patient up in what is known as “steep Trendelenburg positioning,” with their legs in the air and head down at a 30- to 45-degree angle, which can be a major source of stress for patients under anesthesia, and is associated with congestion and respiratory problems during surgery.
 During the single-port surgery, “they can essentially stay flat on the table,” says Dr. Kim.

 Retzius-sparing surgery has a good record of continence recovery